PythonCharmers/CoursePreparation/what_to_expect.md

 For training courses we host, we will provide lunch, morning and afternoon tea, and drinks.
 Please let us know at <info@pythoncharmers.com> if you have special dietary requirements.

+(We don't provide catering for on-site training courses.)

 ## Supplemental materials

 We will supply you with printed course notes and a USB stick containing many useful Python-related resources.